Maya Biosphere Reserve: Archaeology

 The Maya Biosphere Reserve is home to a large concentration of ancient Maya cities, many of which are under excavation.
 Tikal is the most famous of these, attracting about 120,000 to 180,000 visitors per year.

 The Mirador Basin, in the northern part of the Reserve, contains numerous interconnected Maya cities.
 The project is directed by Richard Hansen, an archaeologist at El Mirador, the largest of the sites, dating from the preclassic Maya period.
 Other cities in the region include El Tintal, Nakbe, and Wakna.

-In 2018, 60.000 uncharted structures were revealed by archaeologists with help of the revolutionary technology lasers called 'lidar' in the northern Guatemala.
+In 2018, 60.000 uncharted structures were revealed by archaeologists with the help of the revolutionary technology lasers called 'lidar' in northern Guatemala.
 The project was mapped near the Maya Biosphere Reserve.
-Unlike previous assumptions, thanks to the new findings, archaeologists believe that 7-11 million Maya people inhabited in the northern Guatemala during the late classical period from 650 to 800 A.D.
+Unlike previous assumptions, thanks to the new findings, archaeologists believe that 7-11 million Maya people inhabited the Petén Basin during the late classical period from 650 to 800 A.D.
 Lidar technology digitally removed the tree canopy to reveal ancient remains and showed that Maya cities like Tikal were bigger than previously thought.
-Houses, palaces, elevated highways, and defensive fortifications were unearthed because of the Lidar.
+Houses, palaces, elevated highways, and defensive fortifications were unearthed because of the lidar.
 According to the archaeologist Stephen Houston, it is overwhelming finding in over 150 years of Maya archaeology.